Aliucord/documentation/theme-dev/README.md

 ### Manifest Strings

-Used to show name of the theme, author, etc. They are in the "manifest" section in the .json
+Used to show name of the theme, author, etc. They are in the "manifest" section of the .json
 ```json
 {
   "name": "the theme name",